tuub/identifiers-enduring-submission/README.md

 ### Install the add-on by changing two poms and the message catalog

-To install the update using maven's capability to automatically download and include all necessary files, you need change two pom files and the message catalog.
+To install this add-on using maven's capability to automatically download and include all necessary files, you need to change two pom files and the message catalog.

-In the file `[dspace-source]/dspace/modules/additions/pom.xml` you will find a section `<dependencies>...</dependencies>`.
-At the end of the section, right before the closing tag, you add the following lines:
+At the end of the file `[dspace-source]/dspace/modules/additions/pom.xml` you will find a section `<dependencies>...</dependencies>`.
+At the end of this section, right before the closing tag, you need to add the following lines:

 <pre>
   &lt;dependency&gt;